Marie Osmond, 60, Is Ageless In New Instagram Share

 Marie’s curves were enhanced by the cut of the frock, which featured a modest, scoop neckline and a skirt that fell below her knees.
 She wore a duo of what appears to be delicate pearl necklaces with the garment.

-With the dress, Marie donned an open shoe with a thicker crisscross strap across the front of her foot, which ended in her favorite high heels.
+With the dress, Marie wore an open shoe with a thicker crisscross strap across the front of her foot, which ended in high heels.

 Marie’s flawless makeup, expertly done by her daughter Brianna who works as her makeup artist on The Talk, enhances the ageless beauty of the singer.